 Greener Roofs and Gardens completely re-landscaped our home to create a serene, meditative outdoor space that fit our family, reflected our love of wild, natural spaces and mirrored the outdoor environments found throughout our neighborhood.

 We developed a low-fuss plan (a.k.a., there is absolutely no mowing required, ANYWHERE).
-We added a circular seating area for entertaining, a play space for our young daughter which includes a sandbox and a “tree house” with a garden roof, and raised beds to grow and harvest vegetables during the summer and fall (the inspiration for the vegan recipes I post on Entertaining Family).
+We added a circular seating area for entertaining, a play space for our young daughter which includes a sandbox and a “tree house” with a garden roof, and raised beds to grow and harvest vegetables during the summer and fall.
 We used greenery (vines, cranberry bushes, and sculptural trees) to screen out the city buildings around us and create a yard that envelopes us in nature.

 In the front yard, our landscapers created a rain garden filled with native plants and flowers and decorative elements like flagstone walking paths and a free-form stone wall.
 In Milwaukee, during rain storms, we have issues with runoff taxing our deep tunnel system and this results in raw sewage being dumped into Lake Michigan – our city’s most important natural resource.
 Our small rain garden is one way to help reduce that runoff.
 Rather than having rain water flow from our yard into the sewage system, it pools in our garden where our big, hearty plants drink it up.
 This space is also a haven for honey bees, monarchs and different types of birds.